 Traditional content of algebra, geometry, trigonometry, and pre-calculus is covered.
 Students then choose from an array of electives such as Calculus, Advanced Calculus, Statistics, or Discrete Mathematics.
 Other electives vary from year to year and may include Abstract Algebra, Linear Algebra, and Topology and Knot Theory.
-Other offerings include Statistics, Functions and Calculus, and Discrete Mathematics.

 Extensions provide opportunities for a faster pace or greater depth in exploring topics.
 Students are clustered by ability in sixth grade and grouped in seventh and eighth grades according to their facility with abstract concepts and demonstrated work habits.
 Extension work challenges students and varies the curriculum as needed to accommodate advanced students.

 The program has the scope to take students as far as they can go.
 There is great flexibility in both the range of courses taught and students’ pace in moving through the program.
 Students are grouped by demonstrated interest and ability; those with particular talent and interest in mathematics cover the standard algebra/geometry/pre-calculus curriculum by the end of tenth grade.
-This sequence allows students to take two years of college calculus (Calculus and Advanced Calculus) before leaving high school.
+This sequence allows students to spend two years studying college-level calculus (Calculus and Advanced Calculus) before leaving high school.
 Students can carry their mathematics study further by taking advanced college-level courses such as Abstract Algebra, Linear Algebra, and Topology and Knot Theory.